ssmall41/FF5-Coalition/README.md

 * the number of each style of job available in the party after each crystal (style means Heavy, Clothes, Mage, or Misc, with Misc being Mime and Freelancer), and
 * the weapon types that the party can use after each crystal whether an available job can use a shield at each crystal.

 * For Meteor runs, it’s possible that no jobs are available after a crystal and the party must consist of only Freelancers.
-The Selector takes this into account.
+Coalition takes this into account.

 ## FAQs